ethannicholas/Frost/docs/documentationComments.md

 field, or method.
 Classes may be named using their fully-qualified names, or simple name / alias if there is a `use` directive for them.
 Fields may be referenced by their simple name, if within the same class, or by an expression of the form `ClassName.fieldName`.
-Methods may be referenced in the same fashion as fields, but may also have a list of parameter types to disambiguate similarly-named methods (e.g. `Int64.max(Int)`).
-The return type may also be provided to disambiguate methods with the same parameter types (e.g. `convert():String`).
+Methods may be referenced in the same fashion as fields, but may also have a list of parameter types to disambiguate overloaded methods (e.g. `Int64.max(Int)`).
+The return type may also be provided to disambiguate methods with the same parameter types (e.g. `readFully():String`).

 Frost also extends the Markdown link syntax to allow for "simple" links.
 Normally, you would specify the link target using a parenthesized URL after the link text, as in `[Object](Object)`.
 In Frost